-The mission of the Proposition 39 Clean Energy Workforce Development Program is to contribute to the State’s job growth and economic vitality through regional training programs that result in the measurable and successful transition of CTE students from community colleges to careers in the Energy Efficiency and Utilities sector
+The mission of the Proposition 39 Clean Energy Workforce Development Program is to contribute to the State’s job growth and economic vitality through regional training programs that result in the measurable and successful transition of CTE students from community colleges to careers in the Energy, Construction, and Utilities sector.

-The Inland Empire/Desert and San Diego/Imperial Region has submitted a joint non-competitive grant application in response to the Prop 39 RFA.
-This $868,000 grant will support both regions and includes $518,000 in program improvement funding to be allocated to partnering colleges in October 2014.
-Program Improvement funding must be fully expended by each participating college by March, 2015 and can be spent on energy program related supplies, equipment, faculty professional development activities, and/or curriculum or program development.
-This funding is not however meant to develop new programs.
+The Inland Empire/Desert and San Diego/Imperial Region was awarded a joint non-competitive grant application in response to the Prop 39 RFA.
+This $1,582,110 grant will support both regions and includes $1,027,560 in program improvement funding to be allocated to partnering colleges in February 2018.
+Program Improvement funding must be fully expended by each participating college by December 31, 2018 and can be spent on energy program related supplies, equipment, faculty professional development activities, and/or curriculum or program development including new programs.
 The administrative home for the Inland Empire/Desert and San Diego/Imperial regions will be Cuyamaca College.
-Cuyamaca College and College of the Dessert will co-lead the project.
+Cuyamaca College and College of the Desert will co-lead the project.

 Lead for the IE/DRC: